 James' uncle Dale Dempsey conceived, manufactured and placed 21 and Craps video training video machines in many of the casinos during the 70s called M&D Video Systems Corporation of Las Vegas (reference newspaper article).

 James' father Jack (pictured right with James' mother Mary, both in blue at table's end, at the Cal-Neva Lodge) and uncle Dale, started "Las Vegas Travel" from their investment company, "Dealers Investments", which took off in the 70s.
-Las Vegas Travel changed the the economy and the way tourism was handled in Las Vegas and one by one, the hotels & casinos came on board with our family's model of bringing in gamblers to Nevada Casinos from around the USA, and thus the Gambling Junkets were born.
+Las Vegas Travel changed the way tourism was handled in Las Vegas.
+One by one, the hotels and casinos came on board to work with our family's model of bringing in gamblers to Nevada Casinos from around the USA, and thus the Gambling Junkets were born.

 Some of the hotels included the Flamingo, Stardust, The Mirage, Hilton Hotel, the Sands Hotel, CalNeva Lodge in Lake Tahoe, and many others.
 In fact, James was given a Cal-Neva Gold Card when he was 19 years old (1979) for anything with a signature.
 They even set James up in Frank Sinatra's room when James would visit. (as long as Frank wasn't staying there at the time).
 The flight into the Lake Tahoe Airport was like riding over the top of a roller coaster when it crested the mountains.